jessicaribeiroalves/devmarket/README.md

 ***Provide an overview and description of your Testing process.***
 We went through the site 1-by-1 to find bugs in our code and then we went through the site together as a team from beginning to end to identify errors.

 Here is a checklist of manual integrations tests we have identified.

 ***Users from the public***
 1. Can see Home page, Product offerings, Project Index, Developer Profiles
-2. Can not post a project (client) or bid (dev)
+2. Cannot post a project (client) or bid (dev)
 3. Can register as a new user (client or dev)
-4. Can not see Project Show, or any dashboards
+4. Cannot see Project Show, or any dashboards

 ***Developers logged in***
 1. Can see Project Show page